Protoncracker/ErgoMonitor/docs/README.md

 pip install -r requirements.txt
 ```

-This reads the `requirements.txt` file and installs the necessary Python packages, ensuring Erg

-oMonitor has everything it needs to run smoothly.
+This reads the `requirements.txt` file and installs the necessary Python packages, ensuring ErgoMonitor has everything it needs to run smoothly.

 ### Step 4: Set Up the Development Environment